adfresca/sdk-ios/README.md

 To add our SDK into your Xcode project, please follow the instructions below:

-1) Drag & Drop AdFresca folder into the framework folder on your Xcode project.
+1) Drag & Drop Nudge folder into the framework folder on your Xcode project.

   <img src="https://adfresca.zendesk.com/attachments/token/4uzya7c9rw4twus/?name=Screen+Shot+2013-03-27+at+8.22.04+PM.png" width="600" />